 - If desired, peel the outside skin of the pepper off before placing it into the pot of soup.
 Otherwise, pull the stem off the pepper (it should easily come off) and place the whole pepper – seeds and membranes and skin – into the pot.

-- Using an immersion blender, blend everything together until smooth.
+- Using an immersion blender, blend everything until smooth.
 Alternatively, blend in batches in a blender (but be careful – it will be hot).

 - Add salt and pepper to taste.
 If desired, finish with milk or cream before serving.